SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/2-programme-roadmap.md

   - **Data Backup and Recovery**: Implement robust data backup strategies and disaster recovery.

 - **Hands-on Practice**:
-  - Use AWS RDS or Google Cloud SQL to set up a database, configure backups, and optimize performance.
+  - Use AWS RDS to set up a database, configure backups, and optimize performance.

 ---